Akshada2674/Akshada_Datta_Mane_AI-Enhanced-Engagement-Tracker-for-Young-Learners-_Infosys_Internship_Oct2024/README.md

 ### Libraries or Frameworks Used:
 - **OpenCV**: Version 4.10.0.84
 - **LabelImg**: Version 1.8.6
-- **dlib**: Version 19.24.6
+- **dlib**: Version 19.24.99
+- **pandas**: Version 2.2.3
+- **numpy** == 1.26.3
 - **face_recognition**: Version 1.3.0
 - **imutils**: Version 0.5.4
+-

 ### Developed Logics:

 #### A) `Face_Recog`
-This performs real-time face recognition to identify whether the person in live video frames a known image by comparing.
-His name is displayed if He/She is recognized; otherwise, "Not He/She" appears.
+This system analyzes live video frames for real-time face recognition, comparing them with known images.
+If a match is found, the person's name is displayed; if not, "Not that person" appears.

 - **Input:**